rust-lang/rfcs/text/0000-target-extension.md

 # Drawbacks
 [drawbacks]: #drawbacks

-At language level, it adds additional complexity for defining new predicates for manipulating version numbers.
+At syntax level, it adds additional complexity for defining new predicates for manipulating version numbers.

 At backend level, the number of targets will grow a lot.
 It means that not all